Revised Aug 2023

 We may disclose your personal data to:

-- Any person or agency if we need to share that information to comply with the law or to enforce any agreement we may have with you or to protect the health and safety or any person;
+• Any person or agency if we need to share that information to comply with the law or to enforce any agreement we may have with you or to protect the health and safety of any person;

 If we pass data on to insurers, they may enter your data on to a register of claims which is shared with other insurers to prevent fraudulent claims.